Evangelisches Krankenhaus Unna

 The ready availability of point-of-care ultrasound in the department means fewer X-rays and a reduction in invasive procedures for patients

 “In the past, we used X-ray to look at the lungs, or inserted a cannula to flush fluid through a patient’s abdominal cavity to check for blood.
 Now, we nearly always perform a non-invasive ultrasound examination instead, which gives us the same information but is much better for the patient.
-If emergency surgery is required, ultrasound imaging can be complemented by a CT scan, if still possible and necessary, to provide the surgeon with even more information; operating "blind", without any diagnostic information, is always the last resort.”
+If emergency surgery is required, ultrasound imageing can be complemented by a CT scan, if still possible and necessary, to provide the surgeon with even more information; operating "blind", without any diagnostic information, is always the last resort.”

 Point-of-care ultrasound is also used to good effect helping fast clinical decision making on patients with a less severe diagnosis who require less urgent treatment:

 “Sometimes patients come to us with unexplained aches and pains that require further investigation.
-For example, a patient might be admitted from a nursing home with unexplained stomach pains, and ultrasound imaging shows that it is due to a full bladder, easily solved by inserting a catheter.
+For example, a patient might be admitted from a nursing home with unexplained stomach pains, and ultrasound imageing shows that it is due to a full bladder, easily solved by inserting a catheter.
 We can also quickly and easily look, for example, for indications of appendicitis, gallstones or kidney problems.”

 Passionate about ultrasound